nemal34/grebHorizonEssential/tmr.md

 Who's The General - Minutemen Quest Cleanup
 >Install the [patch](https://www.nexusmods.com/fallout4/mods/69033)

-Who's The General - Keep Radiants in the Commonwealth Patch
+Who's The General Patch Hub
 >Disable the mod

 Legendaries they can use